O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 ORGANIZE INPUT DATA FILES
 - Manual (one-time): convert data files to .mzML format

-- Manual: organize .mzML data files into job input folders
+- Manual: create "data" folder and population with .mzML data files
-Example: "C:\Users\lazab\Desktop\python_scripts\workspace\LCMSMS_analysis_pipeline\{job input folder}\{data files folder}\{data files}"
+Example: "C:\Users\lazab\Desktop\python_scripts\workspace\LCMSMS_analysis_pipeline\data\{data files folder}\{data files}"
 NEED: .mzML files
-Notes: create separate data file folder for EXP with base job name and CTRL samples
+Note: create separate data file folder for EXP with base job name and CTRL samples
+Note: to run the workflow with the data from the heterologous expression of gut fungal secondary metabolites, see the MASSIVE data repository once the data is public (to-do: update once published)

-- Manual: (one-time) create GNPS account and WinSCP connect to massive.ucsd.edu FTP (see GNPS documentation, use same username and password as GNPS account)
+- Manual: (one-time) create GNPS account and WinSCP connect to massive.ucsd.edu FTP (see GNPS documentation, use same username and password as GNPS account).
+Condier creating a .env file in the working directory to hold the email, username, and password information (see Script 1 code for context)

 - Manual (one-time): write custom code to rename filenames from long original names to shorter, descriptive names

 FILL OUT METADATA EXCEL FOR JOBS TO RUN
-- Manual: fill out a main metadata excel sheet with running account of job information for all jobs, as well as info for all changeable values
+- Manual: fill out a main metadata excel sheet with running account of job information for all jobs, as well as info for all changeable values (see format of "Overall_Running_Metadata_for_All_LCMSMS_Jobs.xlsx" in the input folder)
 Excel Columns: base job name, CTRL sample name, ionization mode, EXP replicate number, CTRL replicate number, MZmine3 batch template, RT minimum cutoff
 Note: the RT minimum cutoff can be determine by viewing the TIC for the .mzML files in MZmine and qualitatively approximating the metabolites that quickly come off the column.
 Removing these difficult-to- improves downstream data handling and statistical analysis.